mrbrightsides/smarttourismchain/CONTRIBUTING.md

-# Contributing to SmartWisataChain Plugin
+# Contributing to SmartTourismChain Plugin

-Thank you for your interest in contributing to the **SmartWisataChain** WordPress plugin! 🎉
+Thank you for your interest in contributing to the **SmartTourismChain** WordPress plugin! 🎉
 This guide will help you get started with contributing to our codebase.

 ---